LmaA-aD/AdKats/README.md

 You must use an online MySQL database accessible from your procon layer.
 If you have your own website you can make one there, or you can use an online service.
 My clan runs our own, but I found this online one to be ok, and has a free usage option. http://www.freesqldatabase.com/ But any online accessible MySql database will work.
 Be careful with that free option though, the size is limited, and these things can log A LOT of data if it's an active server.
-When I first activated it on a busy metro server we had over 1500 records in just a few days of use.

-The plugin checks the database for needed tables on connect.
+AdKats checks the database for needed tables on connect.
 If it doesn't find the proper tables/views it will run the script linked below.
 You can run the script beforehand if you dont want the plugin changing table structure in your database.<br/>
 <br/>